PoldeDalmau/Baccarat_in_cpp/README.md

 # Baccarat_in_cpp
- A small script that runs one Baccarat game.
+ A small script that runs Baccarat (punto banco) games.

 ## Game description